SeisComP/main/plugins/magnitudes/mwpd/descriptions/global_mwpd.rst

    *S* and surface-wave energy.

 The amplitude carries the displacement integral (unit ``nm*s``); :math:`T_0` is carried as the amplitude period.
+In real-time application, the computation is
-Computation is progressive: the value is updated as data stream in and finalised once :math:`T_0` is resolved.
+progressive: the processing is updated as new data arrives and finalised once :math:`T_0` is resolved.

 Magnitude
 =========